JonMS95/CPP_HTTP_Server/README.md

 Except for Make, Bash and OpenSSL, the latest version of each of the remaining dependencies will be installed automatically if they have not been found beforehand.

-On top of the ones listed above, there are some *JMS* dependencies (libraries that were also made by myself) that are required for both the library and the test executable to be built, (although these are managed by the library itself, so no need to download them manually).
+On top of the ones listed above, there are some *JMS* dependencies (libraries that were also made by myself) that are required for both the library and the test executable to be built, (although these are managed by the library itself, so there is no need to download them manually).
 The required version for each of them is specified by the [config.xml](config.xml) file.

 | Dependency                                                              | Purpose                                  |
 | :---------------------------------------------------------------------- | :--------------------------------------- |